 Kenneth and Martha Kidd Lecture Series

-The Kenneth Kidd Lecture series is named for the first chair of Trent's Anthropology Department.
+The Kenneth and Martha Kidd Lecture series is named for the first chair of Trent's Anthropology Department and his wife.
 Kenneth E. Kidd’s long progressional career is a record of exceptional accomplishment, innovation, and scholarship.
 He played an important role in the development of Canadian anthropology, especially archaeology and ethnography, during his 30 years at the Royal Ontario Museum, and then after his arrival at Trent in 1964.
 The list of his publications, positions held, awards received, and memberships, spans many pages over fifty years, and a remarkably wide range of academic interests.
 Kenneth E. Kidd’s death in 1994 marks the end of the era of the general anthropologist in Canada.